 With Calculations in QuestionScout, it's super easy to make interesting experiences on your forms and surveys to generate more leads or to simply offer more information.
 Whether it's visible or invisible to the respondent, you can add easy or complex formulas behind your forms that will add an additional layer of information to your forms.
 Perfect to create cost estimations, pricing calculators, quizzes and more.

-When you first click on the Calculations tab within the form builder, you will be presented with this screen.
-Here, you can add different variables on your form which you can apply calculations to.
+When you select any element that supports calculations within the form builder, and you navigate over to the Calculations tab you will be presented with this screen.
+Here, you can add different variables on your form to which you can apply calculations to.
 You can add as few or as many custom variables to your form as you'd like.
 You can also choose which variables your respondents see using our Refer To functionality, allowing you to have visible and invisible calculator variables.
 This is explained in more detail down below.

 Example: You can create a "Price" variable, and add all pricing-related calculations within that variable, which you show to the respondent.
 Additionally, you can also add different values to a second variable such as "Import Cost" to calculate the costs straight away, which you do not show to the respondent as it doesn't matter to them.